MileHacker Logo

 • "Rick Steves Croatia & Slovenia" offers practical advice for independent travel.

-• Pick up free city pick up maps at tourist information centers or your hotel.
+• Pick up free city maps are available at tourist information centers or your hotel.

 • A detailed physical map assists with on-the-go orientation.